Last Modified:

 Let me make an important point here.
 If your mobile vertical antenna will cover all 4 MHz of the 2 meter band (or 70 cm) with a low SWR, you need a better antenna and/or installation!
 This statement is pointed directly at the cheaply made import antennas.
 The reason for their bandwidth is simply because their overall losses are high.

-First, never buy a handheld as a first (or only) radio.
+As mentioned above, never buy a handheld as a first (or only) radio.
 Most are FM only, and even if they have AM or SSB capabilities, they are severely limited in these modes.
 All the extra features like weather alert, aircraft frequency coverage, and extended receive are superfluous to the majority of the users.

 If the new-wave of miniaturized radios have a drawback, it is their menuing system.
-It's tough enough programming them when you're sitting still, much less underway.
+It is tough enough programming them when you're sitting still, much less underway.
 What's more, most owners manuals are written by engineers, and then poorly translated.
 This shortcoming can be addressed by going to Nifty Accessories.
 Their Radio Cards and Mini-Manuals are concise, and easy to read.
 Prices range from $5 to about $25 which is very reasonable considering their worth.

 Remotable transceivers have become all of the rage these days, and for good reason.
 The number of safe and convenient mounting places in today's vehicles are scarce at best.
 Remote control allows the main part of the transceiver to be placed under a seat, or in the trunk.
 Where ever you place it, make sure it has adequate ventilation.
 Remember, a 75 watt out radio has to dissipate about 85 watts of heat during transmit.
 Avoid hanging it under the package shelf as this is one of the hottest places in a vehicle.
 One attribute to keep in mind while your researching your purchase is where does the microphone attaches.
 If it is on the main unit (like some Kenwood models) rather than on the head, you might want to rethink your purchase.
 Long microphone cable runs can cause problems.